Generalization Properties of NAS under Activation and Skip Connection Search: Main result

 \subsection{Connection to Generalization Error Bound}

-Based on the above error bound of the minimum eigenvalue of NTK under different settings, here we establish its relationship with the generalization error of DNNs.
+Based on the aforementioned upper and lower bounds of the minimum eigenvalue of NTK under different settings, here we establish its relationship with the generalization error of DNNs.
 We provide a bound on the expected 0-1 error obtained by Algorithm~\ref{alg:algorithm_DARTS}.